mirkonz/mirko.nz/content/home.md

 ### Kia Ora & welcome to **mirko.nz**

-#### I’m a UI Engineer living in Wellington, New Zealand, working at the intersection of design, engineering, and systems thinking.
-My focus is on building scalable, intuitive, and resilient design systems that empower teams and enhance digital experiences.
+#### I’m a UI Engineer based in Wellington, New Zealand, specialising in building scalable and resilient design systems.
+My work combines design, engineering and systems thinking to create solutions that improve consistency, usability and efficiency across digital products.

-* Precision in design.
-* Systems-driven thinking.
-* Engineering for the future.

-I believe that great design is not just about aesthetics, but about clarity, efficiency, and intent.
-It’s about reducing friction, enabling creativity, and ensuring that technology serves people—not the other way around.
+I focus on user experience, accessibility and SEO-friendly front-end practices, ensuring that interfaces are not only intuitive but also discoverable and inclusive.
+My expertise includes developing design patterns, maintaining clear documentation and enabling collaboration between design and engineering teams.

+I believe design is about clarity and intent as much as aesthetics.
+My goal is to reduce friction, support creativity and ensure technology remains accessible, user-centred and effective at scale.